Need to know

 Solar PV systems are rated in watts (W) or kilowatts (kW).
 You'll see systems described as 4kW, 5kW, 10kW and so on.
 (See terminology for the difference between a kilowatt – how the solar PV system is rated – and a kilowatt-hour, the unit by which your consumption is measured and billed.)

-For each kW of solar panels, you can expect about four kWh per day of electricity generation.
-So a 5kW solar system will generate about 20kWh on a good day (which means plenty of sunshine but not too hot).
+For each kW of solar panels, you can expect about 4kWh per day of electricity generation.
+So a 6.6kW solar system will generate about 26.4kWh on a good day (which means plenty of sunshine but not too hot).

-It's just a general rule; the actual amount of electricity generated per kW of solar panels depends on your location, the time of year and the amount of sunlight you're getting, the orientation of the panels, how old they are, and so on.
+It's just a general rule – the actual amount of electricity generated per kW of solar panels depends on your location, the time of year and the amount of sunlight you're getting, the quality of the system, the orientation of the panels, how old they are, and so on.
 In southern regions such as Hobart it could be as low as 3.5kWh per day, while the same 1kW of panels in Darwin could generate 5kWh.

-You should aim to cover as much of your household consumption as reasonably possible for a typical day.
+Your minimum aim is to cover as much of your household consumption as reasonably possible for a typical day.
 If your power consumption is (say) 30kWh on some days, but on most days it's 20kWh, it might not be worth adding extra panels just to cover those few 30kWh days.
-A 5kW solar PV system might be the most cost-effective option, and you'll just have to accept paying for more power than usual from the grid on those occasional high-consumption days.
+You could go with a 5kW solar PV system and just accept paying for more power than usual from the grid on those occasional high-consumption days.

 You might think it's better to oversize your system because any excess will be exported to the grid, and you'll be paid for it via the feed-in tariff.
-But feed-in tariffs for new solar PV systems are generally very low – typically from seven to 12 cents per kWh – which is unlikely to justify the cost of a larger system.
+But the feed-in tariff for new solar PV systems is generally very low – typically from four to eight cents per kWh, though you can get better deals from some energy retailers – and it's unlikely on its own to justify the cost of a larger system.

 Power usage shifting